In this article we provide an resource on some of the key issues that we are dealing with at the moment in the world of insolvency:

 Certain specific circumstances may have an impact on the position above.
 Any individual facing individual or corporate insolvency should speak to an insolvency practitioner.

-Members’ Voluntary Liquidation (MVL) update
+Members’ Voluntary Liquidation (MVL) resource

 We have been dealing with a flurry of MVLs in recent weeks as shareholders wanted to bring their companies to a close.
 This was due to concerns that the tax position would change and bring capital gains tax in line with income tax and perhaps further reduce Business Asset Disposal Relief (which is what Entrepreneurs’ Relief is now known as).